-- Apple TV and source device are on different WiFi networks
+- Devices on different networks

-- AirPlay is restricted or turned off on the Apple TV
+- AirPlay disabled/restricted on the Apple TV

 Problem Description